geez0219/website-ng/src/assets/branches/r1.0/example/style_transfer/fst.md

 ### Step 3: Estimator

-We can now define `Estimator`.
-We will use `Trace` to save intermediate models.
+We can now define the `Estimator`.
+We will use `Trace` to save intermediate models:

 ```python